LSHTM-ORK/ODK_Biometrics/DEVELOPMENT.md

 1. Run `./import-device-sdks.sh` and follow any instructions to make sure device SDKs are setup correctly
 1. Run `./build-android-release.sh` to build the signed release APK

+### Adding analytics

+The app can optionally log analytics events if needed using Firebase Analytics.
+By default, the build does not include this integratin however.
+To set it up, create a new Firebase project and download the `google-services.json` file to `Android/app`.
+The `firebase-analytics` dependency will then be included in release builds.

+You can log an event by calling `Analyitcs.log` from anywhere in the code.

 ## Creating a CLI release

 **Prerequisites**: You will need to install a JDK